Gigaspaces/xap-docs/site/content/xap/12.0/dev-java/jpa-limitations.markdown

 - Fetch Joins.
 - Inner Joins are supported but the selected object must be the owning object of the relationship (this also applies to projections).

-# Other/misc.
+# Other/misc

-- Native queries (Supported in 8.0.1).
+- Native queries.
 - Primitive types support due to inconsistency between how GigaSpaces treats primitives to how JPA treats them.
-- entityManager.refresh() for classes which has properties in a relation (Supported in 8.0.1).
+- entityManager.refresh() for classes which has properties in a relation.
 - orm.xml is partially supported.
 The recommended way to model your data is by using Annotations.
 - Lazy loading is not supported and therefore entities are always Eagerly loaded.
-- Optimistic locking is not supported and therefore the LockManager property should always be set to "none" in persistence.xml (Supported in 8.0.1):
+- Optimistic locking is not supported and therefore the LockManager property should always be set to "none" in persistence.xml:

 ```xml